-Eczema is a widespread and unpleasant condition caused by the skin’s overreaction to common substances such as soap, food and dust.
-The skin reddens, itches, and becomes dry, scaly or bubbly.
-Annoyingly, these dry patches of skin may also ooze a watery or sticky fluid.
-Eczema has the ability to make life miserable for young and old.
+Eczema is a widespread and unpleasant condition caused by the skin’s overreaction to substances such as soap, food and dust.
+The skin reddens, itches, and becomes dry, scaly, or bubbly.
+These dry patches of skin may also ooze a watery or sticky fluid.

 Causes of Eczema